-Pacific Partnership 2024-1: Palau Opening Ceremony
+Pacific Partnership 2024-1: Palau opening ceremony

 U.S. Navy Rear Adm.
-Gregory Huffman, commander, Joint Region Marianas, is piped aboard the hospital ship USNS Mercy (T-AH 19) during the Pacific Partnership 2024-1 (PP24-1) Palau mission stop opening ceremony aboard the ship, anchored off Koror, Palau, as part of PP24-1 Dec.
+Gregory Huffman, U.S. Joint Region Marianas (JRM) Senior Military Official for the Republic of Palau, gives a speech aboard the hospital ship USNS Mercy (T-AH 19) during the opening ceremony for the Palau mission stop as part of Pacific Partnership 2024-1 Dec.
 22, 2023.
-Now in its 19th iteration, Pacific Partnership is the largest annual multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Jacob Woitzel)
+Pacific Partnership, now in its 19th iteration, is the largest multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific and works to enhance regional interoperability and disaster response capabilities, increase security stability in the region, and foster new and enduring friendships.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Justin Ontiveros)

 |Date Taken: